Jerry Goldstein (producer)

 Gerald Goldstein (born February 17, 1940) is an American producer, singer-songwriter, talent manager, music executive, musician and entrepreneur.
 He was one of the members of The Strangeloves, the co-writer of "My Boyfriend's Back" (a hit song in 1963 for The Angels) and "Come on Down to My Boat", the producer and songwriter of War, and the former manager of Sly Stone.
-Goldstein produced a single with teenage singer, Nancy Baron in 1963 ("where did my Jimmy go?"/"Ta la la, I love you") for the Diamond Record label.
+Goldstein produced the 1963 single "where did my Jimmy go?"/"Ta la la, I love you" for the Diamond Record label featuring teenage singer, Nancy Baron.
 Goldstein was part of a three-person production team which wrote and produced numerous records which are referred to as "FGG" – Feldman, Goldstein and Gottehrer.
 The numerous artists and their work in collaboration with FGG are listed in a Discography included in the references below.

 Background

 He was born in Brooklyn, New York and lives in Pacific Palisades, California.

 Along with Steve Gold, Jerry Goldstein headed the Los Angeles-based LAX Records label.